GET A FREE CLAIM ASSESSMENT

 How Long Do NHS Compensation Claims Take?

-Medical negligence claims are usually very complex, and can be drawn-out.
+NHS negligence claims are usually very complex, and can be drawn-out.
 A simple, non-contested claim can take anywhere between 18 months to three years, but this can be longer, depending on the unique details of the case.

 When the NHS admits negligence, the claim process can be resolved in less than a year.
 Your solicitor will ensure proper investigation is conducted so that every relevant evidence for your claim can be put together.
 Your solicitor will also obtain and assess your medical records and one or more medical experts will examine you.
 This process alone can last between six and twelve months.